Azure/AppService/_posts/2020-08-05-Crash-Monitoring feature in Azure App Service.md

 To completely disable Crash Monitoring, you need to disable the app setting for the tool.
 You can do this by clicking on **Disable agent** in the Analyze section.
 This will remove the app setting for Crash Monitoring and restart your app.

 ![Crash Monitoring disable agent]({{site.baseurl}}/media/2020/08/crash-monitoring-disable-agent.png)

+Feel free to share your feedback or questions about Crash Monitoring by emailing diagnostics@microsoft.com